 In October 2017, our Board of Directors approved a share repurchase program authorizing total repurchases of up to \$200 million of AerCap ordinary shares through March 31, 2018.
 We completed this share repurchase program on February 21, 2018.

 In February 2018, our Board of Directors approved a share repurchase program authorizing total repurchases of up to \$200 million of AerCap ordinary shares through June 30, 2018.
-As of April 26, 2018, the dollar amount remaining under this share repurchase program was \$29.7 million.
+We completed this share repurchase program on May 14, 2018.